 At New York Life, we are proud to stand with the LGBTQ+ community.
-The company has a long history as an LGBTQ+ ally and today is regularly recognized for its diversity and inclusion efforts.
+The company has a long history as an LGBTQ+ ally and today is regularly recognized for its diversity, equity & inclusion efforts.
 Our company’s products, employment practices, and philanthropy are all part of this tradition.

 Facing down adversity for a half century